Usage

 Backfill commands

-The nightly only processes what is new.
-Two commands apply today's pipeline to everything you already have — useful after upgrading, or after editing your domain list.
+Capture only processes what is new.
+Two commands apply today’s pipeline to everything you already have — useful after upgrading, or after editing your domain list.
 Both are resumable (safe to interrupt, they continue where they stopped) and run on the server:

 hicortex relink— re-discovers links across the entire corpus, so memories captured before your current version get connected in the knowledge graph.--dry-runpreviews the counts.hicortex classify-domains— files existing memories into your configured domains.
 By default only unfiled memories are processed;--allreclassifies everything (run it after changing domain names or descriptions).